 “There is no substitute for regular followup as required for monthly opioid prescriptions, but that is not usually possible with prescriptions for MMJ.”

 Other members of the Society of Cannabis Clinicians are voicing strong objections to the Agreement, which they consider excessively fear-inducing.
+It was published in the Clinical Journal of Pain: December 2015, the culmination of a paper justifying its 12 Tenets.

 • 3.
 “I should abstain from medical cannabis if I am pregnant or am of child-bearing age.”
 No young woman should use medical marijuana?